Furman Paladins

 The Furman Paladins are the varsity athletic teams representing Furman University in Greenville, South Carolina, in intercollegiate athletics.

 Furman competes in NCAA Division I athletics and is one of the smallest NCAA Division I schools in the nation.
 The university sponsors sixteen teams including football, women's lacrosse, men and women's basketball, cross country, golf, soccer, tennis, softball, track and field, and volleyball; and recently discontinued baseball and men's lacrosse.
 The Paladins are currently members of the Southern Conference.
 The university also fields 16 club sports and many intramural teams.

-Furman is the only liberal arts college to be ranked in Sports Illustrated Top 100 America's Best Sports Colleges and has 32 former student-athletes competing at the professional level- the most of any Southern Conference member school.

 In 2018, Furman placed in the top 75 best colleges in the NACDA Directors' Cup Division I Final Standings, being the only liberal arts college in the US and only member of the Southern Conference to do so.
 In the 2019–2020 season, Furman finished in 32nd place in the NACDA Director's Cup Final Fall Standings.

-Teams
+Sponsored sports

 A member of the Southern Conference, Furman sponsors teams in eight men's and ten women's NCAA sanctioned sports:

 Football

 In 1988 Furman won the NCAA I-AA National Football Championship.
 Furman was also a runner-up in the 1985 and 2001 NCAA I-AA National Football Championship game losing to Georgia Southern and Montana respectively, and a semifinalist in 1983, 1989 and 2005.
 Furman, Colgate, Lehigh, Fordham, Richmond and Villanova remain the only private universities that have appeared in the I-AA Football Championship game, and Furman was the first private school to win it, with Richmond becoming the second 20 years later.
 Furman also ranks 5th in NCAA Division I FCS playoff appearances with 18 appearances.

 Over the past few years, Furman's football team has been consistently ranked in the top three spots in the NCAA I-AA polls, and has climbed to no. 1 in the nation in the Sports Network polls.
-The Paladins have also claimed 14 Southern Conference football titles, more than any school in league history.
-Furman has only won one national championship and that was in football.
+The Paladins have also claimed 15 Southern Conference football titles, more than any school in league history.
+Furman has only won one national championship in football.

 Men's basketball

 The men's basketball team is currently led by head coach Bob Richey and play their home games at the Timmons Arena.
-Furman's best decade has been 1970-1980 when the team made 6 appearances to the NCAA Division I men's basketball tournament and made the round of Sweet Sixteen in 1974 NCAA Division I Basketball Tournament.
+Furman's best decade has been 1970–1980 when the team made 6 appearances to the NCAA Division I men's basketball tournament and made the Sweet Sixteen round in the 1974 NCAA Division I Basketball Tournament.
 In 2018, the Paladins entered the College Basketball AP Poll for the first time in program history, ranking #23 in the nation in the 2018–19 NCAA Division I men's basketball rankings on December 10.

+The Paladins appeared in the 2023 NCAA Tournament after a 43-year tournament absence, advancing to the second round after winning their first tournament game in 49 years.